In Amber: Background, writing and recording

 Anohni suggested Andy Butler that they worked songs together and they ended up composing six tracks.
 Butler then showed other songs he was writing and they realised that they wanted to record as a Hercules and Love Affair project.

 The album was conceived over a period of five years.
-At a certain point they "started thinking about the texture of percussion, something with humanity that might complement the content of the songs".
+At a certain point, they "started thinking about the texture of percussion, something with humanity that might complement the content of the songs".
 Anohni suggested that they record with drummer Budgie of Siouxsie and the Banshees and the Creatures.
 Anohni stated: "It had this kind of perfection that was almost sugary.
 Budgie, as a drummer, completely epitomises that volatile, volcanic texture of creation, but also has a very exquisite form".
 "He found ways to articulate quite a feminine violence, or a feminine exuberance; a strength, a really fortified, agile, threatening at times power".

 Multi instrumentalist Reinhard Vanbergen joined in for the sessions and Butler asked Icelandic singer Elin Ey (complete name Elin Eyþórsdóttir) to do backing vocals on the single "Grace" and the lead on "Dissociation".
 Anohni suggested that Butler sings more than two songs on the album.
 It is the first time on Butler's career that he opened an album with him on vocals.
 Butler wanted to express new things in the songs : "there are emotional fields I hadn’t ventured into previously [...]
 Destruction, rage, loss, but also redemption and journeying towards empowerment."
 Butler pictured the album as dance music with rage and existential contemplation.

 The album was different from previous Hercules and Love Affair works.
 Music journalist Dean Mayo Davies wrote that In Amber was about 'contemplating the inevitability of mortality, and trying to find peace within that fact".
 Butler stated he needed to express his discomfort and could not make something comfortable: "making a 90’s sounding techno or house record, or an odd 80’s sounding dance track was not anything I needed to do".

 Journalist Martin Aston noted that there were echoes of This Mortal Coil on the record, plus thudding drums which are traces of dark post-punk, which was one of the genres Butler listened to during his "traumatised teenage years".

 Release and formats

-In Amber was released 17 June 2022 on digital, CD and double black vinyl via Skint Records/BMG.
+In Amber was released June 17, 2022, on digital, CD and double black vinyl via Skint Records/BMG.
 The double vinyl was housed in a gatefold sleeve.

-Two limited editions, one on 'Gold' double vinyl and another one on 'Transparent Grey' double vinyl, were available from selected shops and webstores including Rough Trade, Hmv and the official website.
+Two limited editions, one on gold double vinyl and another one on transparent grey double vinyl, were available from selected shops and webstores including Rough Trade, HMV and the band's official website.
 The 'Transparent Grey' double vinyl edition which was limited to 300 copies, was available via Rough Trade.

 Critical reception

-In Amber mostly received good reviews from music critics upon its release.
+In Amber received generally good reviews from music critics upon its release.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 13 reviews, which indicates "generally favorable reviews".